Nanomatrix: Scalable Construction of Crowded Biological Environments: Related Work

 Atomistic modeling in mesoscale environments is typically based on packing algorithms, as demonstrated with cellPACK~\cite{cellPACK}.
 Packing molecules is a computationally demanding task.
 Assembling a 3D mesoscale model from scratch via cellPACK could take from minutes to hours, depending on the size and complexity of the model.
-Klein et al.~\cite{Klein-2019-Parallel-Generation-and-Visualization-of-Bacterial-Genome-Structures, Tobias-2018-Instant-Construction} propose the {\it instant construction} approach to rapidly create mesoscale models.
+Klein et al.~\cite{Klein-2019-Parallel-Generation-and-Visualization-of-Bacterial-Genome-Structures,Tobias-2018-Instant-Construction} propose the {\it instant construction} approach to rapidly create mesoscale models.
 It consists of a set of GPU-based population algorithms which generate different types of biological structures.
-Similarly, we present a GPU-based population algorithm; however, our approach differs in several aspects.
-First, the {\it instant construction} algorithm for populating the membranes required the mesh to be defined as an equally-sized quad-based surface to place the Wang tile on these quads while our method uses the texture coordinates to map the tile into the triangle mesh of varying size directly.
-Second, they populate the soluble proteins randomly and then resolve the collisions using a force-based approach while we use the collision-free tile cubes to populate the soluble proteins, which eliminates the need for collision handling and subsequently decreases the population cost.
+The approach is limited to structures that fit into GPU memory and focuses on experimenting with different versions and ensembles of mesoscale structures.
+Our view-guided construction approach overcomes this limitation, by populating structures on the fly once visible.
+This opens the door to visualizing larger structures like a whole RBC or even infinite molecular landscapes.
+Inspired by Klein et al.~\cite{Tobias-2018-Instant-Construction} work, we use the Wang tiles concept to populate the biological structures.
+While their tile mapping approach is limited to equally-sized quad-based mesh, we propose a new algorithm that can map tiles into a triangle mesh of varying face sizes.
+Moreover, we propose a novel algorithm for constructing the inner part of the biological compartment by filling the space with collision-free 3D tiles which eliminates the need for real-time collision handling.